-SEC regulations require us to identify in this proxy statement anyone who filed a required report late during the most recent fiscal year.
-Based solely on our review of forms we received and written representations of our executive officers, directors and 10% stockholders, we believe that during our fiscal year ended December 31, 2020, all Section 16(a) filing requirements were satisfied on a timely basis, except for the filings described below:
+SEC regulations require us to identify in this proxy statement anyone who filed a required report late during the most recent year.
+Based solely on our review of forms we received and written representations of our executive officers, directors and 10% stockholders, we believe that during the year ended December 31, 2021, all Section 16(a) filing requirements were satisfied on a timely basis.